LucyLiu-UCSB/Basic-CS-Algorithm/README.md

 # Basic-CS-Algorithm

 I own myself a solid comprehesion of CS algorithm and data structure.
-Today, I decide to follow *Steven Skiena*'s Youtube lectures and record my progression here.
+Today, I decide to follow a Stanford free lecture, *Algorithms: Design and Analysis* and record my progression here.